RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 - **Class meetings:** Section 03 meets TR 2:00-3:50 in EC 421.
 Section 04 meets TR 4:00-5:50 in EC 710.
 - **Instructor:** Robert Talbert, Ph.D., Professor of Mathematics.
 - **Office location:** MAK C-2-513, but I will be using **INSERT PERCHING OFFICE HERE**.
-- **Drop-in hours:** 3:00-5:00pm in Mackinac Hall C-2-513.
-Online visits are available by appointment at https://calendly.com/robert-talbert/online-drop-in-meeting.
+- **Drop-in hours:** 12:30-1:50 TR in EC 712C.
+Please feel free to drop in during these times with any question you have.
+These are in-person hours; if you need an online meeting during those hours, please go to https://calendly.com/robert-talbert and select **INSERT OPTION NAME HERE**
 - **Appointments outside drop-in hours:** Available on a limited basis.
 Go to https://calendly.com/robert-talbert, choose a meeting type, then choose an open 20-minute time slot.
 - **Contacting the prof:** Email (talbertr@gvsu.edu) is preferred.
 Be sure to read my availability/response policy.  **INSERT LINK**
 - **Course calendar:** The official course calendar is in Appendix B and on Blackboard. *In case of a date conflict on assignments or course documents, the Class Calendar is assumed to be correct.*